 - Navigating The U.S.-China Trade War

 The U.S.-China trade war has reached the fashion industry.
 Starting September 24, 2018, the Trump Administration imposed tariffs of 10% on many textile and fashion products and these tariffs increased to 25% on January 1, 2019.
 This is already causing disruption in the fashion industry’s supply chains and is predicted to have wide-ranging negative impact on consumers, companies, and jobs.
-Customs special counsels Jennifer McCadney and Laura Rabinowitz and Daniel Nadel, Associate Counsel at Humanscale will review 1) How we got here – how did these tariffs originate, how long might they be in place, will there be more? and 2) What steps importers can take to help their company avoid or reduce the impact of the tariffs.
+Customs special counsel Jennifer McCadney and Daniel Nadel, Associate Counsel at Humanscale will review 1) How we got here – how did these tariffs originate, how long might they be in place, will there be more? and 2) What steps importers can take to help their company avoid or reduce the impact of the tariffs.

 - The View From Capitol Hill: What to Expect from the Newly Elected Congress and the Trump Administration in 2019

 Kelley Drye Government Relations co-chairs Paul Rosenthal and Dana Wood will provide a look ahead at the key policy issues facing the President and the 116th Congress – including international trade, privacy and data security, taxes, immigration and infrastructure.

 Brand Consultant & Philanthropy Advisor